nicomarr/nicomarr.github.io/_posts/2024-08-14-streamlining-full-text-article-retrieval-for-research.markdown

 ---
 layout: post
-title: "Automating Full-Text Article Retrieval for Research"
+title: "Streamlining Full-Text Article Retrieval for Research"
 categories: tutorials
 ---
 Welcome to the first in a series of short tutorials aimed at making LLM-powered applications more accessible for health and life sciences researchers.
 This tutorial introduces Python utility functions for interacting with the [OpenAlex API][how-to-use-the-openalex-api], a comprehensive, open-access catalog of global research named after the ancient Library of Alexandria and made by the nonprofit [OurResearch][ourresearch-url].

-While other excellent [community libraries][openalexR] exist for querying the OpenAlex API, my focus here is on functions tailored for automating the retrieval of full-text articles indexed in PubMed and leveraging OpenAlex's extensive citation data.
+While other excellent [community libraries][openalexR] exist for querying the OpenAlex API, my focus here is on functions tailored for streamlining the retrieval of full-text articles indexed in PubMed and leveraging OpenAlex's extensive citation data.
 These features are particularly valuable for Retrieval-Augmented Generation (RAG) applications, which can enhance language model performance and improve response quality.

 Check out the accompanying [Jupyter notebook][gh-nicomarr-public-tutorials] to run all examples described below.
 Note that we use [magic commands][ipython-readthedocs-magics] (%) or (!) to run shell commands within Jupyter notebooks.
 <br>